mycrochip/fylo-landing-page-with-two-column-layout/README.md

 ### Continued development

 I have always wanted to master a tool before use.
 I recently found out and am still learning to understand that "learning on the go is far more realistic than learning all before going.
-There's just too much to learn"
+There's too much to learn."

 Besides, more projects to be completed on [FrotendEnd Mentor](https://www.frontendmentor.io/)!